antoniojbt/project_quickstart/templates/report_templates/README_report_docs.rst

 These were modified to include rst substitution variables such as project_name and author_name.

-Templates such as a manuscript and cover letter are also included.
+These will also be copied if running project_quickstart --script-pipeline=NAME Templates such as a manuscript and cover letter are also included, or some equivalents for reporting in the pipeline_NAME directory.

 Templates and config files are from a basic setup to get started faster.
 You can ignore, delete or regenerate them.
 Use sphinx-quickstart, pandoc, or other renderers.

 There is a template for rst substitution variables as well.
-Manual checking and editing are needed of course.
+Manual checking and editing are needed of course:

+index.rst
 include_links.rst
 report_substitution_vars.rst
 rst_substitution_instructions.rst